djhmateer/djhmateer.github.io/_posts/2023-01-14-developer desktop 2023.md

 [PC Builder GPU Price spreadsheet](https://docs.google.com/spreadsheets/d/1Y-XKBPTL8RyAuw_Kkcye1FIjFGlnb7dacdN3EEybWGs/edit#gid=955405380)

 do not buy 3060 8gb.. need 12gb

 3070 msi model?

-I want to go with NVidia purely as can then use ....
+I want to go with NVidia purely as can then talk to the gpu

 [amazon bestseller gpu](https://www.amazon.co.uk/gp/bestsellers/computers/430500031/ref=zg_b_bs_430500031_1)

+But I'm not gaming at the moment, and prices are falling.
+Don't want kids gaming on my PC!

 ## PSU

-asdf

 ## Networking

+Am putting in ethernet, but also wifi is super userful

 I want a long antenna option